 Recessed lighting is a popular choice among homeowners because this method provides ample light while blending in with the ceiling.
 It is an unobtrusive lighting option that unifies large rooms and is relatively inexpensive.

-Despite its appeal, many people do not know how to fix recessed lights that won’t stay up, despite how common sagging recessed lighting is for electricians.
+Despite its appeal, many people do not know how to fix recessed lights that won’t stay up or appear to be sliding from the ceiling, despite how common sagging recessed lighting is for electricians.
 Fixing recessed lighting can depend on what trim option your recessed lights are fitted with and how the recessed lighting was installed.
 Recessed lights use a non-adjustable or adjustable trim depending on the purpose of the fixture.
 The first step to fixing recessed lighting is determining what type of trim you have.

 Recessed Lighting Trim Types